BetterForAll/HonestyMeter/README.md

 ## License

-HonestyMeter is released under the [MIT License](https://opensource.org/licenses/MIT).
+HonestyMeter is released under the [Apache 2.0](./LICENSE) License.

 For more information on the HonestyMeter framework and how it can help increase transparency and objectivity in media content, please see our [WHITE PAPER](./WHITE_PAPER.md)